rmorshea/talks/README.md

 to give Python bidirectional comms with Browser

-thus, brought interactivity to Python
+thus, brought interactivity to Python more than just a REPL

 see example

+ipywidgets
+important part
-This helped to spur Python's popularity amongst scientists
+of spuring Python's popularity amongst scientists

 allowed for creation of
 interactive
 computing tools
 for non-engineers

-scientists no longer had to make User Interfaces themselves in order to make their work more approachable
+scientists no longer had to make User Interfaces for themselves or others in order to make their work more approachable easier to analyze

+since creation IPyWidgets
+has become a UI framework
+in its own right
+as people have developed
+more and more
+widgets
+for ecosystem

-shifting gears...
+shifting gears
+to JS UI frameworks

 -->